 Ultimately, businesses will have to decide whether they need some of the more advanced telephony features that are offered by other VoIP providers or if Grasshopper has everything they require.
 This VoIP service is relatively simple - unashamedly so - but for some organizations that will be positive, not a drawback.

 Although Grasshopper talks extensively about its appeal to smaller businesses, it also claims that its service lets firms “communicate like a bigger company.”
-Although its feature set is largely focused on calling, there more than a few handy tools to choose from.
+Although its feature set is largely focused on calling, there are more than a few handy tools to choose from.

 For individuals that would rather use a single device for both business and personal calls, the Grasshopper app allows them to make and receive calls on a smartphone (opens in new tab) or computer, with call recipients presented with a business number - not a personal one.
 Given that more workers are away from their desks, this is a great way of remaining connected without having to carry a separate work phone around.